lab1092/blender-manual_ja/manual/game_engine/logic/sensors/common_options.rst

 Freq
    Despite it's name "Frequency", this parameter sets the delay between repeated triggers, measured in frames (also known as logic ticks).
 The default value is 0 and it means no delay.
 It is only used at least one of the level triggering parameters are enabled.

-   Raising the value of :guilabel:`freq` is a good way for saving performance costs by avoiding to execute controllers or activate actuators more often than necessary.
+   Raising the value of *freq* is a good way for saving performance costs by avoiding to execute controllers or activate actuators more often than necessary.

    Examples: (Assuming the default frame rate with a frequency of 60 Hz (60 frames per second)).